The pizza delivery rush usually begins about 4 p.m., just before rush-hour commuters make their slow crawl home and night falls on the suburbs.

 For delivery drivers, the early hours are the calm before the storm, when running steaming hot pizza pies -- and Chinese food and fried chicken -- goes at breakneck speed until well after midnight.

 But delivery drivers in Howard County have to contend with something besides bad weather and stingy tippers.

 Last week, Martha Lunsford, 30, a Papa John's driver, was shot in the jaw at point-blank range in the parking lot of an apartment complex on Turnabout Lane in Columbia's Harper's Choice village after she was robbed of $20.

 Delivering pizzas has gotten scary, said Jeff Benson, 20, a driver for Domino's Pizza in Columbia.

-Around the area, drivers are reeling from the shooting incident, said Marc Denne, manager of the Domino's in Hickory Ridge Village Center, where Benson works.
+Around the area, drivers are reeling after the shooting, said Marc Denne, manager of the Domino's in Hickory Ridge Village Center, where Benson also works.

 "People are talking about it and, yeah, people are scared," Denne said.
 "If you're not careful, something is going to happen."

-Lunsford -- who was released from the hospital over the weekend -- and a male colleague were called to deliver an order for seven pizzas to a basement apartment in the 6100 block of Turnabout Lane about 7 p.m.
+Lunsford -- who was released from the hospital over the weekend -- and a male colleague were called to deliver an order of seven pizzas to a basement apartment in the 6100 block of Turnabout Lane about 7 p.m.
 Friday.
-The colleague was also robbed of $20 but was not shot.
+The colleague was also robbed of $20, but he was not shot.

-The call for the order came from a pay phone -- an unnecessary security risk police say could have proved fatal.
+The call for the order came from a pay telephone.
+Delivering such an order is an unnecessary security risk that police say could have proved fatal.

 "I don't know all of what happened in the Papa John's case," Denne said, "but it doesn't sound like they were too smart about delivering an order that big to someone calling from a pay phone."